adamkpk/ProgrammedInTheStars/readme_project.txt

    b "refresh" which clears the entered values and goes back to the data input page.
 If you want to enter data after refreshing read point 1 again.

-3. Click the submit button to retreive data/ for output.
+3. Click the submit button to retrieve data/ for output.
 If no option from the sun-sign menu or date from the calender selected, an alert will pop up. click the "ok" button to continue entering data.
 For entering data, read point 1.